ChrisBuilds/terminaltexteffects/docs/changeblog/changeblog_0.11.0.md

-: - If the `--ignore-terminal-dimensions` option is passed, wrapping will occur based on the Canvas size or not at all (if the Canvas is set to match the text), however the output will exceed the dimensions of the terminal and will be wrapped by the terminal emulator (resulting in expected effect behavior) unless the output is directed somewhere else.
+: - If the `--ignore-terminal-dimensions` option is passed, wrapping will occur based on the Canvas size or not at all (if the Canvas is set to match the text), however the output will exceed the dimensions of the terminal and will be wrapped by the terminal emulator (resulting in unexpected effect behavior) unless the output is directed somewhere else.

 Now that you understand how TTE handles the space where the effect is drawn, you can appreciate the latest updates to the Canvas.